Santos loans deepen questions around campaign finances

 “It’s just an astounding number of financial questions,” he added.
 “I’ve been doing that for more than a decade and I’ve never seen anything like this.”

-Brett Kappel, an elections lawyer specializing in campaign finance, said that it’s unclear whether the apparent discrepancies on Santos’ updated filings were the result of a simple clerical error or an intentional change.
+Brett Kappel, an elections lawyer specializing in campaign finance, said that it’s unclear whether the apparent discrepancies on Santos’s updated filings were the result of a simple clerical error or an intentional change.

 Regardless, Kappel said, “the amendments make no sense and are inconsistent,” adding the changes would almost certainly attract scrutiny from the FEC.